 What are the OECD Principles on AI?

 The OECD Principles on Artificial Intelligence promote artificial intelligence (AI) that is innovative and trustworthy and that respects human rights and democratic values.
-They were adopted on 22 May 2019 by OECD member countries when they approved the OECD Council Recommendation on Artificial Intelligence.
+They were adopted in May 2019 by OECD member countries when they approved the OECD Council Recommendation on Artificial Intelligence.
 The OECD AI Principles are the first such principles signed up to by governments.
-Beyond OECD members, other countries including Argentina, Brazil, Colombia, Costa Rica, Peru and Romania have already adhered to the AI Principles, with further adherents welcomed.
+Beyond OECD members, other countries including Argentina, Brazil, Costa Rica, Malta, Peru, Romania and Ukraine have already adhered to the AI Principles, with further adherents welcomed.

 The OECD AI Principles set standards for AI that are practical and flexible enough to stand the test of time in a rapidly evolving field.
 They complement existing OECD standards in areas such as privacy, digital security risk management and responsible business conduct.